 BE A LIGHTHOUSE

 We all have various opportunities presented to us in our life, and it’s our responsibility to steward those relationships, opportunities, and moments with great intentionality and purpose.
 It starts with setting the right example for others to follow, being a leader of sound moral character, and seeking opportunities to make a difference in someone else’s life.
-While some opportunities are greater than others, even small interactions can leave huge impacts on someone’s life.
+While some opportunities are more significant than others, even small interactions can leave huge impacts on someone’s life.
 Be a lighthouse for others.

 Leadership is a privilege.
 How are you earning the right to lead others?
 Tune in and follow The Talent War Group for resources to help you grow your influence and drive desired outcomes by becoming someone worth following.